The Movielife: Formation and first two albums (1997–2001)

 The Movielife formed in 1997 in Long Island, New York with vocalist Vinnie Caruana, guitarists Alex Amiruddin and Eddie Reyes, bassist Nick Ghanbarian and drummer Evan Baken.
 The band recorded a tape titled Red Demo with Mike Sapone.
 Reyes left the group to form Runner Up and subsequently Taking Back Sunday.
 He was replaced by Dave O'Connell, who in turn would leave shortly afterwards to form the Quick Fix Kills, subsequently being replaced by Brandon Reilly.
+Reilly was the guitarist of the Levittown band the Rookie Lot, which featured three members of what would eventually become Brand New.

 Ghanbarian then left the group and was replaced by Phil Navetta.
 Ghanbarian would later join Bayside.
 In 1998, the band recorded another demo tape, titled the White Demo.
 The demo caught the attention of Fadeway Records, with whom the band signed a one-album contract.
 The band recorded their debut album with Peng Chia at Tin Pan Alley Studios.

 It's Go Time was released through Fadeaway Records in September 1999 and was supported by heavy touring.
 With the band's growing popularity, they almost signed with Equal Vision Records, however they instead signed with Revelation Records.
 The band recorded their second album with producer Brian McTernan at Salad Days Studio in Washington, DC.
 This Time Next Year was released through Revelation Records in October 2000.
 In February 2001, while touring with Reach the Sky and Bane, the Movielife were involved in a van accident, which resulted in them dropping off the tour.
 In April 2001, the group went on tour with Glassjaw, New Found Glory and Autopilot Off.
 In July and August, the band supported Reel Big Fish and Goldfinger on their co-headlining tour of the U.S.